-The Permittee who transfers licensed material from his or her Permit to another shall contact the EHSD for approval prior to releasing the material, and complete and sign the appropriate section of the "Radioactive Material Transfer Form".
-The receiving Permittee shall then complete and sign the appropriate section of the form.
-The form shall then be forwarded to the EHSD.
+The Permit Holder who transfers licensed material from his or her Permit to another shall contact EHS-RSS for approval prior to releasing the material, and complete and sign the appropriate section of the "Radioactive Material Transfer Form."
+The receiving Permit Holder shall then complete and sign the appropriate section of the form.
+The form shall then be forwarded to EHS-RSS.

-If the entire inventory item is transferred, the RSO Number will remain the same.
-If only part of the inventory item is transferred, a new RSO Number will be assigned to the transferred portion.
+If the entire inventory item is transferred, the RSO number will remain the same.
+If only part of the inventory item is transferred, a new RSO number will be assigned to the transferred portion.

-Transfers Involving Non-TAMUS Permittees
+Transfers Involving Non-TAMU Permit Holders

-Transfers involving non-TAMUS licensees (as receiver or transferor) shall also require advance approval from the EHSD.
-Transfer documentation shall be prepared by the TAMUS Permittee as described previously.
-For transfers from TAMUS to a non-TAMUS license, a copy of the receiver's license must be obtained and provided to the EHSD prior to the transfer.
+Transfers involving non-TAMU licensees (as receiver or transferor) shall also require advanced approval from EHS-RSS.
+Transfer documentation shall be prepared by the TAMU Permit Holder as described previously.
+For transfers from TAMU to a non-TAMU license, a copy of the receiver's license must be obtained and provided to the EHS-RSS prior to the transfer.